-Confidentiality: FRM team maintains the confidentiality of all the information received.
+The confidentiality of all the information received will be maintained.
 Results of investigation conducted shall not be disclosed to anyone other than those who have a legitimate need to know.

 Bad faith allegations: Notwithstanding anything contained anywhere in this policy, Firstsource shall have the absolute authority to take disciplinary action against the informant if it is found, upon investigation, that the allegations were made by informant in bad faith.